Cheeky Passport’s Guide to Visiting Abkhazia – What to do and practical tips

 A short walk led us to Abkhazia’s former parliament building which was bombed and destroyed in the ‘92-’93 conflict between Georgian troops and Abkhaz separatists; a sobering reminder of a bloody war in which about 8,000 people were killed and families were torn apart when hundreds of thousands of people were forced to to flee their homes.

 2. Visit the Novy Afon Cave

-Rain was forecasted for all of the following day and since Abkhazia is home to the massive Novy Afon (New Athos) cave, going underground seemed to be a good alternative.
-This karst cave is located within the mountains around Novy Afon and is one of the deepest in the world with only a small part of it being accessible to casual visitors.
+Rain was forecast for all of the following day and since Abkhazia is home to the massive Novy Afon (New Athos) cave, going underground seemed to be a good alternative.
+This karst cave is located within the mountains around Novy Afon and is one of the deepest in the world with only a small part of it being accessible to casual visitors visiting Abkhazia.

 It seems that we were not the only people with the “keep dry in the cave” idea that day – the entrance was packed with Russian tourists complaining about the weather – or at least that’s what their hand gestures and disappointed faces seemed to indicate.
 Of course we understood nothing and nobody could even indicate where the ticket booth was located until we met a Russian man who did his best to help us by putting together some basic words in French which to us was more familiar than Russian.

 We were first ushered onto a train which which took us to the cave’s darker depths.
 Once we disembarked we were taken around the cave on a guided (Russian only) 1.5 hour walk.
 The cave is slippery on most parts and people seemed to be pushing each other around, so we were happy to have worn our trekking shoes.
 Different coloured lighting is used to define somewhat odd shapes created by stalactites and stalagmites; an underground lake lent a bit of spookiness to the overall setup.